Bears and Peaches in the Rocky Mountains

 Bear 1 lr (900)

-When baking, especially a large cake like this one with many steps, I highly recommend measuring everything out before getting started.
+When baking, especially a large cake with many steps, I highly recommend measuring everything out before getting started.
 I can’t tell you how many times I’ve been in the middle of baking a cake and forgotten a critical ingredient because I was distracted by something.
 This cake also has a long baking time of about 1-1/2 hours, so be sure you have the time – it is well worth the effort!

-Fresh Peach Tea Cake
+Peach Tea Cake

 Ingredients

-• 1 cup butter, softened
+• 1 cup butter softened

 • 1½ cups sugar

-• 3 large eggs, room temperature
+• 3 large eggs room temperature

-• 2 ¾ cups all-purpose flour, plus 2 tablespoons to dust the peaches
+• 2 ¾ cups all-purpose flour plus 2 tablespoons to dust the peaches

 • 1 teaspoon baking soda